AdobeDocs/commerce-operations.en/help/_includes/templated/reference/cli/commerce.md

 ### `--state`

-Filter activities by state: in_progress, pending, complete, or cancelled
+Filter activities by state: in_progress, pending, complete, or cancelled.
+If a single value is specified, it will be split by commas or whitespace.
 -  Default: `[]`
 -  Requires a value